-7 Risks Of Hashtagging Your Wedding
+7 Reasons to Rethink Hashtagging Your Wedding

 That said, if you have any hesitations about having one, there are a few potential reasons you might to reconsider.
 Before you commit to the hashtag, consider the following #downsides.

 And all you need to do is tell your guests to download an app that you post on your wedding website.
 The Guest is a new photo-sharing app that automatically uploads any photos your guests take to a stream in real time—so you don't have to worry about waiting for your guests to choose, edit and upload a picture to social media the next day.

 2. Not everyone has Instagram.

 And of course, going off of that, there's a chance a good chunk of your guest list (your grandma's Mahjong friends, for instance) either won't know what a hashtag is, or don't have the necessary social media account to use it.
 Encouraging the use of an app instead makes sure every guest is on equal footing, and has the same access to the technology as the next guest.

 3. They're a little too public.